 To apply for accommodations, each eligible student must present to Student Access & Accommodation verifiable, professional documentation and/or assessment reports that meet the University’s official guidelines.

-The student will participate in an Intake Interview and will complete an Intake Packet that includes the Procedures for TCU Students with Disabilities form, an Acknowledgment of Receipt of Procedures for TCU Students with Disabilities, a Release of Information form, and the Student Application to Request Accommodations and Services forms.
-The Intake Interview and Intake Packet will be completed once the student has submitted their online application and documentation.
+The student will participate in an Intake Interview and will complete Intake forms that include the Procedures for TCU Student Access and Accommodation, an Acknowledgment of Receipt of Procedures for TCU Student Access and Accommodation form, and a Release of Information form.
+The Intake Interview and Intake forms will be completed once the student has submitted their online application and documentation.

 Information concerning a student’s disability is treated in a confidential manner in accordance with University policies as well as applicable federal and state laws.

 Documentation presented to Student Access & Accommodation shall be reviewed by appropriate University professional(s) to verify the existence of a disability and to consider disabilities-related requests.

 Each student’s application is handled on an individualized, case-by-case basis.

 Further documentation may be required to substantiate the need for an accommodation or to assist the University in determining appropriate services/accommodations.

 Accommodations, Services, & Responsibilities